-- a) The Chief Executive as Accountable Officer has overall responsibility for ensuring that records are managed responsibly within the Trust. - b) The Director with lead responsibility for records management across the Trust is the management processes in the organisation and advises the Board on the effectiveness of information risk management.
-The SIRO's responsibilities can be summarised as:
+- a) The Chief Executive as Accountable Officer has overall responsibility for ensuring that records are managed responsibly within the Trust. - b) The Director with lead responsibility for records management across the Trust is the Senior Information Risk Owner (SIRO).
+For ELHT this is the Director of Finance.
+The SIRO implements and leads the Information Governance risk assessment and management processes in the organisation and advises the Board on the effectiveness of information risk management.
+The SIRO's responsibilities can be summarised as: - Leading and fostering a culture that values, protects and uses information for the success of the organisation and benefit of its customers - Owning the organisation's overall information risk policy and risk assessment processes and ensuring they are implemented consistently by the Trust Information Asset Owners (IAOs).